limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-21](/assets/images/posts/pinkys-palace-walkthrough/screenshot-21.png)

 This certainly brought back fond memories of 32-bit Linux exploit development.
 I'm glad to have this opportunity to try my hands on 64-bit Linux exploit development.
-Noticed that the 64-bit registers and arguments are passed through registers instead of the stack?
+Noticed the 64-bit registers (r??) and how arguments are passed through registers instead of the stack?

 I downloaded a copy of `adminhelper` (through `scp` with the help of the RSA private key) to my Kali VM where [PEDA](https://github.com/longld/peda) is available.
 PEDA will greatly assist in the exploit development such as finding the correct offset as well as presenting the disassembly context in color.